laas/fire-rs-saop/README.md

 # FireRS Situation Assessment and Observation Planning

-*FireRS Situation Assessment and Observation Planning (SAOP)* is composed of several python packages:
+*FireRS Situation Assessment and Observation Planning (SAOP)* is a software for planning, execution and supervision of wildfire monitoring missions with a fleets of UAVs.

+FireRS SAOP is composed of several python packages:

  - ```fire_rs.geodata```: geographic and environmental data manipulation
  - ```fire_rs.firemodel```: wildfire propagation